Khatia Buniatishvili, Paavo Järvi / Orchestre de Paris

 The second movement (Allegretto) puts high demands on the woodwinds, in terms of agility and endurance.
 It is enthralling music, especially also from its percussion part.
 The music leaves the listener almost breathless.
 The performance by the Orchestre de Paris was masterful, and far more than just flawless.

 The final movement (Presto) even exceeded this.
 It’s a galloping, virtuosic orchestral showpiece.
 Moreover, this is an extreme challenge in terms of coordination and agility of the entire ensemble.
 Paavo Järvi and his musicians offered a performance that was both compelling and enthralling.
 Therefore, the enthusiastic applause was more than justified.

 Encore — Shostakovich: “Tahiti Trot”, op.16

 The musicians offered a final encore, “Tahiti Trot”, op.16, again by Dmitri Shostakovich.
 This is an orchestra transcription of the popular song “Tea for Two” (from the 1925 musical “No, No, Nanette” with music by Vincent Youmans and lyrics by Irving Caesar), which Shostakovich created in 1927, within 45 minutes, in (successful) response to a bet.
-It’s a 4-minute, ironic fun piece, making everybody in the audience smile: an excellent way to close the evening!
+It’s a 4-minute, ironic fun piece, making everybody in the audience smile.
+It definitely was an excellent way to close the evening!

 For the same concert, I have also written a (much shorter) review in German for Bachtrack.com, see also the note at the top.
 This posting is not a translation of the Bachtrack review.